aras62/vision-based-prediction/metrics/trajectory_metrics.md

 @InProceedings{Monforte_2020_ICRA,
     author = "Monforte, M. and Arriandiaga, A. and Glover, A. and Bartolozzi, C.", booktitle = "ICRA",
-    title = "Where and When: Event-Based Spatiotemporal Trajectory Prediction from the iCub’s Point-Of-View", year = "2020"
+    title = "Where and When: Event-Based Spatiotemporal Trajectory Prediction from the {iCub}’s Point-Of-View", year = "2020"
 }
 </pre>